llinke1/G3LHalo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This code can give halo model predictions for the Galaxy-Galaxy-Galaxy lensing (G3L) aperture statistics, and fit the free halo model parameters to measurements of the G3L aperture statistics.
 Integrations can be performed GPU accelerated, for which an NVIDIA GPU + CUDA are necessary (although a pure CPU version is also available).
+The scientific application of the code is described in <a href="https://ui.adsabs.harvard.edu/abs/2022arXiv220402418L/abstract"> Linke et al.(2020) </a>.
+Please cite this paper if you use this code for a publication.
 The modelling code is complementary to the G3L measurement code in <a href="https://github.com/llinke1/G3LConGPU">G3LConGPU</a>.
 To learn more about G3L, you can check out <a href="https://ui.adsabs.harvard.edu/abs/2020A%26A...634A..13L/abstract">Linke et al.(2020a)</a>, <a href="https://ui.adsabs.harvard.edu/abs/2020A%26A...640A..59L/abstract"> Linke et al.(2020b)</a>, and <a href="https://ui.adsabs.harvard.edu/abs/2019A%26A...622A.104S/abstract"> Simon et al.(2019)</a>.
 The code is based on code by Jens Rödiger and his <a href="https://hdl.handle.net/20.500.11811/4086"> PhD Thesis </a> .

 <!-- GETTING STARTED -->